-There are five methods of generating the system clock, three high speed oscillators and two low speed oscillators.
-The high speed oscillators are the external crystal/ ceramic oscillator, external RC network oscillator and the internal 4MHz, 8MHz or 12MHz RC oscillator.
-The two low speed oscillators are the internal 32kHz RC oscillator and the external 32.768kHz crystal oscillator.
-Selecting whether the low or high speed oscillator is used as the system oscillator is implemented using the HLCLK bit and CKS2 ~ CKS0 bits in the SMOD register and as the system clock can be dynamically selected.
+There are methods of generating the system clock, two high speed oscillators and one low speed oscillators.
+The high speed oscillators are the external crystal/ceramic oscillator - HXT and the internal 8MHz RC oscillator - HIRC.
+The low speed oscillator is the internal 32kHz oscillator - LIRC.
+Selecting whether the low or high speed oscillator is used as the system oscillator is implemented using the HLCLK bit and CKS2~CKS0 bits in the SMOD register and as the system clock can be dynamically selected.